ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * REQ2: If scope uses AIF, register its specific instance of "Toid" and "Tperm" as media type parameters and a corresponding Content-Format, as per the guidelines in {{RFC9237}}: see {{aif}} and {{content_formats}}.

-* REQ3: If used, specify the acceptable values for the 'sign_alg' parameter: values from the "Value" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.
+* REQ3: If used, specify the acceptable values for the 'sign_alg' parameter: values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

-* REQ4: If used, specify the acceptable values and structure for the 'sign_parameters' parameter: values and structure from the COSE algorithm capabilities as specified in the "COSE Algorithms" registry {{IANA.cose_algorithms}}.
+* REQ4: If used, specify the acceptable values and structure for the 'sign_parameters' parameter: values and structure from the COSE algorithm capabilities as specified in the "COSE Algorithms" registry {{COSE.Algorithms}}.

-* REQ5: If used, specify the acceptable values and structure for the 'sign_key_parameters' parameter: values and structure from the COSE key type capabilities as specified in the "COSE Key Types" registry {{IANA.cose_key-type}}.
+* REQ5: If used, specify the acceptable values and structure for the 'sign_key_parameters' parameter: values and structure from the COSE key type capabilities as specified in the "COSE Key Types" registry {{COSE.Key.Types}}.

 * REQ6: Specify the acceptable formats for authentication credentials and, if applicable, the acceptable values for the 'cred_fmt' parameter: acceptable formats explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm (see {{token-post}} and {{join-response}}).
-Consistent acceptable values for 'cred_fmt' are taken from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}.
+Consistent acceptable values for 'cred_fmt' are taken from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.

 * REQ7: If the value of the GROUPNAME URI path and the group name in the access token scope ('gname') are not required to coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable, since a perfect matching is required.